travong/Wazooly/README.md

 **Required Must-have Stories**

-* ComputerVision used translates images into letters/words; it will be used to translate our license plates into letters.
+* Computer Vision used translates images into letters/words; it will be used to translate our license plates into letters.
 * Database used to house the child/parent's information for the child to be picked up.
 * Natural Language processing will be used to process the difference of the States on the license plates.